DrTimothyAldenDavis/SuiteSparse/GraphBLAS/README.md

 30x faster than in prior versions of MATLAB (on my 20-core NVIDIA DGX Station).

-The development of this package is supported by Intel, NVIDIA (including the donation of the 20-core DGX Station), Redis, MIT Lincoln Lab, IBM, and Julia Computing.
+The development of this package is supported by Intel, NVIDIA (including the donation of the 20-core DGX Station), Redis, MIT Lincoln Lab, MathWorks, IBM, and Julia Computing.

 See the user guide in `Doc/GraphBLAS_UserGuide.pdf` for documentation on the SuiteSparse implementation of GraphBLAS, and how to use it in your